devgateway/amp-test-opensource/README.md

 ## Arquitecture
 AMP is a web based java  application.
-[In the following document you can find a detail explanation of AMP architecture](../blob/master/doc/AMP_3_Technical_Documentation.pdf)
+[In this document you can find a detail explanation of AMP architecture](../blob/master/doc/AMP_3_Technical_Documentation.pdf)
 We have build a comprehensive installation guid in order to properly assist in the installation of the software.
 [LINK TO THE GUIDE]

 ## Contact information